Wamuran

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The public transport analysis shows eight active transport stops operating within Wamuran, with a mix of buses serving these stops.
-Three individual routes service these stops, collectively providing thirty-two weekly passenger trips.
-Transport accessibility is rated as limited, with residents typically located 876 meters from the nearest transport stop.
+Public transport analysis shows eight active transport stops operating within Wamuran.
+These stops are served by three individual bus routes, collectively offering 32 weekly passenger trips.
+Transport accessibility is rated as limited, with residents typically located 876 meters from the nearest stop.
 As a primarily residential area, most residents commute outward.
-The car remains the dominant mode of transport at 91%, with 6% walking.
+Car remains the dominant mode of transport at 91%, with 6% walking.
 Vehicle ownership averages 2.4 per dwelling, above the regional average.

 According to the 2021 Census, some 17.4% of residents work from home, which may reflect COVID-19 conditions.
 Service frequency averages four trips per day across all routes, equating to approximately four weekly trips per individual stop.